Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

 \end{widetext}

-As explained above Eq.~\eqref{eq:localized-qps_steady-state_distrib-func}, an external agent generates quasiparticles that eventually relax into localized states at energies \( E \sim E_C \), resulting in a distribution function approximated by \( f_s(E) \approx \frac{1}{2}\theta(E_C - |E|) \).
-Owing to this fact, and to the steep energy dependence of the localized density of states, the integrand in Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo_simplified} is sharply peaked near \( E = E_C \).
-To evaluate the integral, we average over fluctuations of the order parameter: \( g^R(E_-) \) is approximated using the optimal fluctuation form from Eq.~\eqref{eq:GF_LO_instanton}, while \( g^R(E_+) \) is taken in the uniform (mean-field) approximation given by Eq.~\eqref{eq:GF_AG_mean-field}.
-This is justified because the dominant fluctuations below the gap that contribute to the conductivity do not significantly modify the continuum states at \( E > E_g \).
+As explained above Eq.~\eqref{eq:localized-qps_steady-state_distrib-func}, an external agent generates quasiparticles that eventually relax into localized states at energies $E\sim E_{C}$, resulting in a distribution function approximated by $f_{s}(E)\approx\frac{1}{2}\theta(E_{C}-|E|)$.
+Owing to this fact, and to the steep energy dependence of the localized density of states, the integrand in Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo_simplified} is sharply peaked near $E=E_{C}$.
+To evaluate the integral, we average over fluctuations of the order parameter: $g^{R}(E_{-})$ is approximated using the optimal fluctuation form from Eq.~\eqref{eq:GF_LO_instanton}, while $g^{R}(E_{+})$ is taken in the uniform (mean-field) approximation given by Eq.~\eqref{eq:GF_AG_mean-field}.
+This is justified because the dominant fluctuations of $\Delta(\boldsymbol{r})$ that contribute to the DoS at $E\sim E_{C}$ do not significantly modify the continuum of states at $E>E_{g}$.
 Substituting into Eq.~\eqref{eq:nonequilibrium-conductivity_Kubo_simplified} and performing the averaging yields: \begin{widetext}

 \end{widetext}

 The last term is a smooth function of energy, so the integral can be estimated using Eq.~\eqref{eq:stationary-concentration_main-equation}, yielding: